heptarch/heptarch.github.io/projects.md

 Of course, to meet the technical needs of a giant like Bel, someone had to keep track of what was going on, and do something with the research.
-Once a fundamental research project reached a certain level of maturity, it would be handed over to a development team.
+Once a fundamental research project reached maturity, it would be handed over to a development team.
 In Kelly's words: "This pattern repeats itself again and again.
 A research programme is initiated.
 Then as new knowledge that gives promise of worthwhile application is obtained, a fundamental development team is activated.
 It builds a background of basic technology under the watchful eye and with the consultative aid of the men of research."
-But although researchers would provide oversight, they were strictly forbidden from involvement in the development itself.
-This would create distraction and lead them to "lose contact with the forefront of their field of scientific interest".
+Researchers consulted, but were strictly forbidden from helping to develop their research, lest they "lose contact with the forefront of their field of scientific interest".

 This was only one of a number of concentric layers of